 To end the Wi-Fi connection, tap in the SnapBridge tab.
-When the icon changes to and select [Exit Wi-Fi mode.].
+After the icon changes to , tap , and select [Exit Wi-Fi AP mode] or [Exit Wi-Fi STA mode].

 Connecting to Computers or FTP Servers

 Making the Connection

 The camera can be connected to a computer or FTP server using any of the methods below.